 My work in this area addresses the general problem of how to achieve a transition in large sociotechnical systems (e.g., buildings, transportation, electricity, food) to more sustainable levels.
 I am particularly interested in the factors that lead to advances or stasis in such transitions, such as the opening and closing of the political opportunity structure for green-energy transition policies.
 I also examine the implications of policy failure and the relationship between the sustainability and adaptation transitions.

-In 2009 I published Localist Movements in a Global Economy: Sustainability, Justice, and Urban Development in the United States (MIT Press).
-The book examines American movements for increased local ownership, including "buy local" organizations, community gardens, reuse centers, and community media.
+The second volume Localist Movements in a Global Economy: Sustainability, Justice, and Urban Development in the United States (MIT Press, 2009; Google Books Preview) examines American movements for increased local ownership, including "buy local" organizations, community gardens, reuse centers, and community media.
 I look especially for the points of intersection with sustainability and justice goals.
 See the separate web page on Localism and Sustainability.

-I am currently developing several articles on political factors that affect the progress of green-energy policies.
+I am currently developing several articles on political factors that affect the progress of green-energy policies and that examine the issues of political ideology that frame political conflict.

 2013 "Industrial Fields and Countervailing Power: The Transformation of Distributed Solar Energy in the United States."
 This paper was given at the Conference on Grassroots Innovation, University of Sussex, and it has been accepted for publication in Global Environmental Change for a special issue on "grassroots innovation."
 It tracks the marginalization of local ownership in the development of distributed solar energy in the U.S. The paper engages transition theory by developing the thesis of countervailing power in sustainability transitions.
 Prepublication version here